 The company doesn't sell standard-speed deals.
 It supplies only high-speed broadband starting from an average speed of 54Mbps through its fibre-optic cable network.
 Unsurprisingly, it's more expensive than most other providers, although Virgin Media regularly offers special introductory deals.

 Contracts last for 18 months as standard, although unusually you can opt for a flexible 30-day rolling contract instead (but you'll need to pay a bit more).

-Virgin offers only superfast broadband.
-It has five different widely available speed options, with average speeds of 54Mbps, 108Mbps, 213Mbps, 362Mbps and 516Mbps.
+Virgin offers only superfast and ultrafast broadband.
+It has five different widely available speed options, with average speeds of 54Mbps, 108Mbps, 213Mbps, 362Mbps, and 516Mbps.

 Customers in certain areas can subscribe to its fastest deal, Gig1, which has an average speed of 1Gbps (1,000Mbps).
 Virgin Media is continuing to roll out the deal, so it will gradually become more widely available.

 Virgin Media’s deals are much faster than the standard home-broadband speeds you can get from most providers that use the Openreach network.
 The flipside of using its own network is that Virgin Media has less coverage than other providers.
 It's currently available to just under half of the UK's homes.